North–South Line (Singapore)

-It was the first MRT line to be built in Singapore, with the first section from Yio Chu Kang station to Toa Payoh station beginning service on 7 November 1987, followed by an extension southwards to Raffles Place station on 12 December the same year and northwards to Yishun station on 20 December 1988.
-After the southern extension to Marina Bay station opened on 4 November 1989, the North-South Line was formed and split from the East West line.
-In the 1990s, the line extended to the north and west connecting to the Branch line via Woodlands through the Woodlands line extension.
+Commenced on 22 October 1983, it was the first MRT line to be built in Singapore.
+The inaugural section from Yio Chu Kang station to Toa Payoh station began service on 7 November 1987, followed by an extension southwards to Raffles Place station on 12 December that same year and northwards to Yishun station on 20 December 1988.
+After the southern extension to Marina Bay station opened on 4 November 1989, the NSL was formed and split from the East–West Line (EWL).
+During the 1990s, the Branch Line was extended northwards towards Woodlands, before turning south to Yishun where it became part of the NSL.

-Since the 2010s, due to the ageing infrastructure of the North-South Line (being the oldest and heavily utilised MRT line), significant improvements have been made on this line, such as the replacement of sleepers, third rail replacement and the introduction of new rolling stocks (the C151B and the C151C) to replace the older rolling stocks and increase passenger capacity.
-The North-South Line is also the first line to have undergone a major re-signalling project, converting it from semi-automatic to fully automated operations in 2019.
+With ageing infrastructure of the NSL being the oldest and heavily utilised MRT line, significant improvements have been made since the 2010s.
+They include the replacement of sleepers, third rail and the introduction of new rolling stocks, the C151B, C151C and R151, gradually superseding the older rolling stocks and increasing passenger capacity.
 Other recent developments of the line include a new extension to Marina South Pier station on 23 November 2014 and a new infill station, Canberra station, on 2 November 2019.
-Two more infill stations (Brickland and Sungei Kadut stations) on the line are being planned and are set to be opened in the 2030s.
+The NSL is also the first line to have undergone a major re-signalling project, converting it from semi-automatic to fully automated operations in 2019.
+Two more infill stations, Brickland and Sungei Kadut stations, have been planned and are set to be opened in the 2030s.